-After I got back from the drive, I had about 20 minutes to walk through the Ferrari Museum a block away.
+After returning from the drive, I had about 20 minutes to walk through the Ferrari Museum a block away.

-However, I did thoroughly enjoy spending more time around these exotic cars, from the earliest models to the latest F1 race car.
+However, I thoroughly enjoyed spending more time around these alluring cars, from the earliest models to the latest F1 race car.

-It was about 2:30 pm when we reached our final stop of the day, a local restaurant where we indulged in a multi-course meal, complete with red and white wine.
+It was about 2:30 pm when we reached our final stop of the food and Ferrari tour, a local restaurant where we indulged in a multi-course meal, complete with red and white wine.

 It was a fitting and relaxing end to an incredible day, and we were back in Bologna by dusk at 5:30 pm.